-Mr. Le Duc’s Sample Recording
+Mr. Le Duc’s Editing Tutorial

 With and Without Pro Microphones